aneesahammed/grud/README.md

 ## Update

-Update record by Id or unique identifier
+Update record by Id or unique identifier. <br/>
 The following query finds the `post` record and updates it.

 ```js